-Can someone with a valid B1/B2 visa attempt to enter the United States under the process for Venezuelans instead?
+Can someone with a valid B1/B2 visa or other nonimmigrant visa attempt to enter the United States under the new parole process instead?

-Yes, Venezuelans may apply for parole under this process even if they already have a valid visitor visa.
-While having a valid visitor visa is not a disqualifying factor, potential beneficiaries should consult with an immigration practitioner about the relative pros and cons of entering with parole versus as a nonimmigrant.
+Yes, individuals may apply for parole under this process even if they already have a valid nonimmigrant visa.
+While having a valid nonimmigrant visa is not a disqualifying factor, potential beneficiaries should consult with an immigration practitioner about the relative pros and cons of entering with parole versus as a nonimmigrant.